 A fairly new alternative is a Infold door where these look like a hinged/pivot door that are sometimes preferred over a bifold as it is more minimalist with less seals and easier to clean.
 They work slightly differently as the single door has a clever roller and arm mechanism meaning the door can open half in and half out which can usually be enough to miss any obstacles outside the door.

 Both ranges are available in 6 or 8mm glass and have adjustment for out of plumb walls.
 You can also get matching side panels if it is in a corner and some offer inline panels if the door gap is over 1m wide.
-Most brands offer easy clean glass treatments which reduce the build up of limescale & grime with a ultra smooth glass finish.
+Most brands offered by bathroom wholesalers are easy clean glass treatments which reduce the build up of limescale & grime with a ultra smooth glass finish.

 A walk in shower refers to a shower that has no door.
 This means you can move in and out of your shower enclosure easily without any restrictions while the airy glass screen enclosure making your entire bathroom feel larger.
 A walk in can just have walls but be careful if you are building a stud wall instead of a glass screen as although this can add some privacy this will be take up more space (as the wall is thicker than glass) and will restrict the natural daylight.
 Plain glass panels have no moving parts or doors which makes them relatively maintenance-free and easily accessible.
 If you are short on space and therefore have to have a relatively short glass panel don't worry about water splashing onto your floor as you can also add a short hinged or fixed bypass panel (200-400mm) that usually sits at 90 degrees to the larger panel and reduces splash by the entrance.
 Single piece Curved glass can have the same benefits.
 Available in 8, 10 or 12mm glass thickness you have a choice in different glass finishes (including textures and colours) and different fixing finishes (including matt black, nickle & brushed gold).